liqotech/liqo/docs/pages/User/GettingStarted/test.md

 ---
 title: Use resources available in a foreign cluster
-weight: 3
+weight: 4
 ---

-This third step allows to verify that the resulting infrastructure works correctly.
+This fourth step allows to verify that the resulting infrastructure works correctly.
 This is done by showing the deployment of a small *Hello World*  service in presence of two peered clusters (*home* and *foreign*).
 This demonstrates the capability of Liqo to leverage resources available in a foreign cluster, and how it can start a pod either in the local (*home*) or remote (*foreign*) cluster, transparently, without any change in the user experience.

-## Start an Hello World pod
+## Start a Hello World pod

 First, ensure you have configured your KUBECONFIG to point to your home cluster.
 Otherwise, set the `KUBECONFIG` variable to the correct value:
 ```shell script
 export KUBECONFIG=home-kubeconfig.yaml
 ```

-Now you have to create a namespace where your pod will be started and label it as ```liqo.io/enabled=true```.
-This label will tell the Kubernetes scheduler that the namespace spans across the foreign clusters as well; hence, pods started in the above namespaces are suitable for being executed on the foreign cluster.
+If you want to deploy an application schedulable on the Liqo node, you should create a namespace where your pod will be started and label it as ```liqo.io/enabled=true```.
+Indirectly, this label will tell the Kubernetes scheduler that the namespace spans across the foreign clusters as well.

 ```shell script
 kubectl create namespace liqo-demo